amd/aocl-libmem/tools/validator/Validator_tool.md

     $ ctest -R <Matching test regex> -E <Exclude regex> -j [<jobs>]
     <regrex>:     function_[MODE]
-                  "memcpy","memset","memmove","memcmp","strcpy"   (Runs all the test cases iter,shift and alignment) "iter"                                 (Runs Iterator test cases on all the functions) "shift"                                (Runs Shift test cases on all the functions) "align"                                (Runs Alignment test cases on all the functions)
+                  "memcpy","memset","memmove","memcmp","strcpy","strncpy"   (Runs all the test cases iter,shift and alignment)
+                  "iter"                                 (Runs Iterator test cases on all the functions) "shift"                                (Runs Shift test cases on all the functions) "align"                                (Runs Alignment test cases on all the functions)